skx/yal/README.md

 > Bass is a descendant of the [Kernel programming language](https://web.cs.wpi.edu/~jshutt/kernel.html).
 Kernel is the tiniest Lisp dialect I know of - it has a primitive form beneath lambda called `$vau` ([op](https://bass-lang.org/stdlib.html#binding-op) in Bass) which it leverages to replace the macro system found in most other Lisp dialects.

-## Omissions

-Notable omissions are listed here:

-* No vectors/hashes/records.

 ## Fuzz Testing